kabirgh/spoiler-blocker/README.md

     Improve UI
   </li>
   <li>
-    Explore further uses of the add-on as a keyword censor.
+    Explore further uses of the add-on as a keyword censor
   </li>
 </ol>